cosmicjs/unft-marketplace/README.md

 ## Environment variables

-You'll need to create an .env file in the root of the project.
+You'll need to create a .env file in the root of the project.
 Log in to [Cosmic](https://app.cosmicjs.com/) and from **Bucket Settings > API Access** take the following values:

 ```bash
 //.env